abilandz/PH8124/Lecture_6/Lecture_6.md

 fi
 ```

-**Example 2:** How to select in the current directory only the files whose names begin with the example pattern 'ce' and end up with the pattern '.dat'?
+**Example 2:** How to select in the current working directory only the files whose names begin with the example pattern 'ce' and end up with the pattern '.dat'?
 The content of the directory is:

 ```bash
 array.sh   be3.dat  be8.dat  ce1.log  ce4.dat  ce6.log  ce9.dat